-The Company's line of credit with PNC is structured to provide seasonal credit availability during the Company's peak summer season.
-Approximately \$12,878,000 was available for borrowing as of January 31, 2023.
+The Company's revolving line of credit with PNC is structured to provide seasonal credit availability during the Company's peak summer season.
+Approximately \$30.0 million and \$12.9 million were available for borrowing as of January 31, 2024 and 2023, respectively.